 In the Sept 11, 1875 edition of DAILY GATE CITY, Bony reports on the attack of local saloons by prominent women in town.
-A form of early Prohibition which took place in 1920.
+Acts like this helped to enact the 18th Amendment for Prohibition in 1820.

 Bonaparte, IA, Sept 10.
 There was the biggest excitement in town yesterday that has occurred here for some time.
 About a dozen of the most prominent ladies in town armed themselves with axes, hatchets, etc., and set out for war on the saloons.
 They did not believe in praying and singing as the crusaders did.
 They adopted more forcible measures.
 They first visited the billiard hall and saloon of R. T. Cresap, where they proceeded to empty out all the liquor they could find, which consisted of five or six kegs of beer and one or two barrels of wine.

 They didn’t do any other damage there but proceeded, to Pulse’s saloon, where they smashed in the door and entered.
 The leader ordered the bar-keeper from behind the bar and proceeded to demolish things generally, smashing candy jars, bottles, decanters, glasses, clocks, and everything pertaining to the bar.
 They then went out and smashed in all the windows.
 The damage here was about $200.

 By this time about all the men and boys in town had gathered together and followed them to the next saloon, which was that of Davy Crane.
 Here the leader gave the door – which was locked – a tap with an axe, breaking it open, when they entered and commenced their work of destruction.